-I’m a public servant, mother, and proven tax-fighter who has spent my career creating jobs, holding a failed government system accountable, and ensuring it always works for the people it serves.
+I’m a public servant, mother, and proven tax-fighter, and one of the first Korean-American women ever to serve in Congress working to create jobs, hold the government accountable, and ensure it always works for the people it serves.

 As a young adult, I came to America with my mother and two younger sisters from South Korea.
 Like so many before me and many more after me, my family came to America searching for opportunities with the hope for a better future.

 After watching my single working mother struggle to fight an unwarranted tax bill from the California State Board of Equalization, I realized that, however well-intended, the government was failing the people that needed it most.

 I knew I needed to serve my community, so I decided to run for public office.

 I successfully ran for the California State Board of Equalization, the very agency that showed me how broken our political system is, and I quickly worked to make much needed, common-sense reforms.